Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/16_security_analysis.typ

 == BDD-Guided Taint Analysis

-Standard taint analysis is often path-insensitive, leading to false positives.
-It might flag validation logic as unsafe because it merges paths where inputs are validated with paths where they aren't.
+Taint analysis is often path-insensitive, leading to false positives: flagging validation logic as unsafe because it merges paths where inputs are validated with paths where they aren't.
-BDDs allow us to track *under what conditions* an input is tainted.
+BDDs let us track *under what conditions* an input is tainted.

 #example-box(title: "Conditional Sanitization")[
   Consider a validation logic that only processes data after a check: